 Best things to do in Vancouver

-What is it: This 1,000-acre park is larger than New York City’s Central Park and is home to beaches, totem poles, an aquarium, playgrounds, a pool and splash park, botanical gardens, a par-54 golf course, 17 tennis courts, lawn bowling and a rowing club.
+What is it: This must-see park is a whopping 1,000 acres and contains beaches, an aquarium, playgrounds, a pool and splash park, botanical gardens, a golf course, 17 tennis courts, and much more.

-What is it: Technically a peninsula, Granville Island is home to a public market, food shops, restaurants, artist studios and galleries, shopping and green space.
-Vancouverites pick up their groceries here too, though they tend to avoid crowded summer weekends.
+What is it: Overhauled in the 70s, this former waterfront industrial site (technically a peninsula rather than an island) is home to a public market, food shops, restaurants, artist studios and galleries, shopping and inviting green space.

-What is it: Open year round, this ten-minute gondola ride takes you up almost 2,800 feet past Shannon Falls.
+What is it: Open throughout the year, this ten-minute gondola ride takes you up almost 2,800 feet past Shannon Falls.